AlinCqe/Web-Scraping/README.md

 This is a basic script for searching product prices on Amazon.

 Saves product name and price to a CSV file.
-(You can easily modify it to save data as JSON or into a database.
+(You can easily modify it to save data as JSON or into a database).

 ### How to Use